viasalimov/retail-sql-analytics/README.md

 ## Why this project

-I wanted to сombinу EDA-style exploration (what does the data even look like?) with more advanced techniques — window functions, running totals, year-over-year comparisons, and segmentation — and packaging the results into reusable reporting views.
+I wanted to combine EDA-style exploration (what does the data even look like?) with more advanced techniques — window functions, running totals, year-over-year comparisons, and segmentation — and packaging the results into reusable reporting views.

 ## Dataset